128technology/docs/docs/plugin_monitoring_agent.md

 It is possible for the relative paths of `extract_fields` and `extract_paths` to enter GraphQL lists.
 When that is the case, a separate line will be created for each entry in the list.

 When dealing with multiple child nodes, it is advised that each be handled in separate `t128_graphql` inputs.

+## Monitoring Agent Plugin Notes

+## Release 2.0.0

+#### New Features and Improvements:
+ - **PLUGIN-667** Introduce a new monitoring agent plugin to better manage the monitoring agent through the GUI and PCLI.
+Some key highlights are:
+ * Support all the 128T developed collectors such as metrics, events, top-sessions, etc.
+ * Support the most commonly used outputs such as file, syslog, Kafka, etc.
+ * Support multi-line input fields for generic telegraf configuration with TOML syntax validation.

 ## Monitoring Agent Release Notes